-In 2014, 2015 and 2016, Bill received a "Super Lawyer" award for Family Law, to join his 2006 award as a "Super Lawyer" in Wisconsin in Tax Law.
+In 2014-2017, Bill received a "Super Lawyer" award for Family Law, to join his 2006 award as a "Super Lawyer" in Wisconsin in Tax Law.
 That year he won a significant sales tax case before the Wisconsin Tax Appeals Commission.
 Bill received the National Academy of Family Law Attorneys Award for being in the top ten family law attorneys in the State of Wisconsin for 2016.
 Bill has been a Certified Collaborative Lawyer with respect to the new collaborative divorce model since its Wisconsin inception.

 Since he became an Eagle Scout, he has been interested in the outdoors and has backpacked in the Rockies, canoed in Canada, scuba dove in oceans, and rafted wild rivers.
 He has several times completed the Birkebeiner (cross country ski marathon) and is an avid downhill skier, tennis player, and biker.
 Bill has two accomplished daughters, Whitney and Meagan.

-William A. Abbott received his Bachelors of Business Administration from the University of Wisconsin, with distinction, in 1973.
+William A. Abbott received his Bachelor of Business Administration from the University of Wisconsin, with distinction, in 1973.
 He was then admitted to Beta Gamma Sigma, a business school honor fraternity, and Phi Kappa Phi, an all-school honor fraternity.
 He received his law degree, cum laude, in 1975 from the University of Wisconsin and was bestowed with the Order of the Coif, which is given to the top ten percent of each law school class.